 Get pre-qualified today quickly and securely.
 Choose the right purchase mortgage loan for your financial situation.
 Our system allows you to compare loan programs against each other to determine which program makes the most sense for you.
 Compare mortgage rates on fixed-rate mortgages as well as deciding whether not to pay discount points.

-Depends on which loan program you can qualify for what the property occupancy is.
-Assuming you’re purchasing a primary home- down payment can be as little as 3.5% or in some cases 0% financing on some government loans including USDA and VA mortgages.
+This depends on which loan program you can qualify for, as well as what the property occupancy is.
+Assuming you’re purchasing a primary home, down payment can be as little as 3.5% or in some cases 0% financing on some government loans including USDA and VA mortgages.

 Plan on 10% down for a second home and 20% down if the property is going to be a rental.
-The down payment is the difference between the purchase price and the loan amount, your skin in the game.
-These monies are due at close escrow less any earnest money you initially put into the transaction when you made your purchase offer.
-Some contracts are written up putting in earnest money followed by an increased deposit upon release of loan contingency (the point in the transaction where you fully commit to purchasing the property and would have attained loan approval at this point as well).
+The down payment is the difference between the purchase price and the loan amount, your skin in the game, so-to-speak.
+These monies are due at time time escrow closes less any earnest money you initially put into the transaction when you made your purchase offer.
+Some contracts are written up putting in earnest money followed by an increased deposit upon release of loan contingency (the point in the transaction where you fully commit to purchasing the property and would have attained loan approval at this point as well.)

 Use approximate 3% of the purchase price which includes closing costs (independent of discount points) and also accounts for prepaid items such as prepaid property taxes and fire insurance if you plan on having a monthly escrow account where the lender pays the taxes and insurance on your behalf.
 Otherwise, plan on approximately 1.75% of the sales price and paying property taxes and insurance separately.